serg06/toronto-pools/README.md

 3 ways to use it:

-## 1. Browse the pre-scraped data on my WIP interface: https://serg06.github.io/toronto-pools/
+## 1. Browse the pre-scraped data on my WIP interface

+Located here: https://serg06.github.io/toronto-pools/.
 To see when I last scraped it, just check when I last committed index.html.

 ## 2. Get your hands dirty in the code